-Who can join Kiwisaver?
+Who can join KiwiSaver?

 Are there any Government incentives to be gained by enrolling in KiwiSaver?

 Yes there is!
-For every $1 you save into your KiwiSaver account, the Government will contribute $0.50, up to $521.43 each KiwiSaver year — provided that you are 18 or older, not yet eligible to withdraw for retirement and mainly living in New Zealand.
+For every $1 you save into your KiwiSaver account, the Government will contribute $0.50, up to $521.43 each KiwiSaver year — provided that you are 18 or older, not yet entitled to withdraw for retirement and mainly living in New Zealand.